Texas Rangers (baseball): Texas Rangers Hall of Fame

 The Texas Rangers Hall of Fame was created in 2003 to honor the careers of former Texas Rangers players, managers, executives, and broadcasters.
-There are currently 22 members.
+There are currently 27 members.
 The Hall is located in Globe Life Park in Arlington, behind right field.
 The Hall's two levels cover 13000 sqft and included a 235-seat theater and various plaques, photos, and memorabilia.
 It can accommodate up to 600 people.

 Retired numbers

 All of the Rangers' retired numbers are directly incorporated into the posted dimensions of Globe Life Field.
 The left-field foul line distance is 329 feet (Beltré), the deepest point of the ballpark is 410 feet (Young), straightaway center field is 407 feet (Rodríguez), the right-field foul line is 326 feet (Oates), and the backstop distance, measured from the rear point of home plate via a line running through second base, is 42 feet (Robinson).
 A sign just inside the left-field foul line is marked as 334 feet to honor Ryan.
-The power alleys, at 372 feet in left and 374 feet in right, respectively pay homage to the Rangers' first season in Arlington (1972) and first .500 season (1974).
+The power alleys, at 372 feet in left and 374 feet in right, respectively pay homage to the Rangers' first season in Arlington (1972) and first winning season (1974).